 Mt.
 Etna in Italy

 Why are there no volcanoes in the UK?

-The UK is located within an area where there are no continental collisions – This means that there would have been far less volcanic eruptions during the past 400 million years.
-When continental plates collide there is a build up of immense pressure underground which forces molten rock to rise through cracks in the crust, known as hotspots.
+The UK is located within an area where there are no continental collisions – Which means that there would have been far fewer volcanic eruptions during the past 400 million years.
+When continental plates collide there is a build-up of immense pressure underground which forces molten rock to rise through cracks in the crust, known as hotspots.
 However, the areas around Europe are relatively stable with no major plate movements or collusions happening today.

 Does Ireland have any volcanoes?

 Is Ireland located over a “hot spot” like Iceland where the Earth’s crust is thin, making it easier for volcanoes to form?